Judge blocks TikTok ban in second ruling against Trump’s efforts to curb popular Chinese services

 TikTok has repeatedly said that it stores U.S. customer information outside of China.
 In its request for an injunction, the company said it has created “software barriers that help ensure that TikTok stores its U.S. user data separately from the user data of other ByteDance products.”

-TikTok says it has about 100 million users in the U.S. on a quarterly basis.
+TikTok says it has about 100 million users in the United States on a quarterly basis.
 A ban from U.S. app stores would “cripple our growth,” TikTok’s U.S. head Vanessa Pappas said in a court filing.

 Had the ban taken place as scheduled, people who had already downloaded the app to their devices would still be able to access it but would not receive security updates.

-The Chinese messaging service WeChat, which was granted an injunction last weekend, may have as many as 19 million users in the United States, according to the ruling last weekend by Magistrate Judge Laurel Keebler.
-Keebler said the plaintiffs in that case, the WeChat Users Alliance, had raised important First Amendment issues in challenging the ban, which they said would hurt older Chinese residents who do not speak English well and depend on the app to read news and maintain contact with relatives in China.
+The Chinese messaging service WeChat, which was granted an injunction last weekend, may have as many as 19 million users in the United States, according to the ruling last weekend by U.S. Magistrate Judge Laurel Beeler.
+Beeler said the plaintiffs in that case, the WeChat Users Alliance, had raised important First Amendment issues in challenging the ban, which they said would hurt older Chinese residents who do not speak English well and depend on the app to read news and maintain contact with relatives in China.